How do you create a compelling Product Vision?

 Visuals and stories can help people connect, can help people to see and help people to feel the future.

 How can stories help us with the overall vision of a product?

 We talk about how stories will ground your vision.
 Humans are story animals.
 When we are younger, as kids, we like when adults tell us stories.
 That's why there are so many bedtime stories.
-And then now as adults, we think, we walk around, we read things, we write and stuff.
-In our mind, we're always making up stories.
-And that's how we make sense of what's happening around us.
+And then now as adults, we're always making up stories.
+That's how we make sense of what's happening around us.
 And also when we talk to people at work, at home, anytime really, we are telling each other stories.
-Again, that's how we process, how we make sense of how things work around us.
+Again, that's how we process and make sense of how things work around us.

 But oftentimes I see visions are presented as feature lists instead of stories.
 And that makes it hard to understand.